 Whether you’re looking to make a spinner wheel game offline or online, there are several ways to go about it.

-4 Ways to Make a DIY Spinner Wheel
+4 Ways of how to Make a Spinning Wheel

 The spinner centre is the fun part here, and we’ll get there in a minute.
 But first you’ll need to create your paper wheel.
 Just grab yourself a pencil and a big piece of paper or card.